gitbra/pwic/README.md

 - Automatic numbering of the headers with no gap
 - Mandatory, linear and partially undoable versioning
 - Management of attached documents by name, mime, size and magic bytes
-- Import of texts from OpenDocument
+- Import of texts from OpenDocument Text, HTML and Markdown

 ### For the managers